jfnavarro/myVCF/README.md

 To deploy the tool in a production environment the following steps must be followed:

-* Update the secret key in .env  (KEEP THIS SAFE).
+* Update the secret key in .env (KEEP THIS SAFE)
-* Copy the mysql3 databases to somewhere local.
-* Update myvcf_main/settings.py to the new location of the databases.
-* Update .env to add your host to ALLOWED_HOSTS
+* Update .env to add your host to ALLOWED_HOSTS (if needed)
+* Update .env to set DEBUG to 0
 * Create a super user using python manage.py createsuperuser
-* Configure access trough a WSGI server or similar and deploy the tool
+* Deploy the tool (see instructions above)
-* Change the password of the admin user
+* To change the password of the super user (http://ADDRESS/admin)

 ### Configuration